seL4/docs/content_collections/_dependencies/sel4.md

 ##### For Debian Bullseye or later

-The dependencies listed in our docker files [repository](https://github.com/seL4/seL4-CAmkES-L4v-dockerfiles) will work for a Debian installation.
+The dependencies listed in our Docker files [repository](https://github.com/seL4/seL4-CAmkES-L4v-dockerfiles) will work for a Debian installation.
 You can refer to this repository for an up-to-date list of base build dependencies.
 Specifically refer to the dependencies listed in the file here:

 * [Base Tools](https://github.com/seL4/seL4-CAmkES-L4v-dockerfiles/blob/master/scripts/base_tools.sh)
 * [seL4](https://github.com/seL4/seL4-CAmkES-L4v-dockerfiles/blob/master/scripts/sel4.sh)